Marker Logo

 After reformist William Dever was elected as Chicago's crime-fighting mayor in 1923, mobster Al Capone relocated operations to Cicero, an adjacent suburb west of Chicago, as a way to avoid any potential increase in pressure from Chicago law enforcement.

-According to the Chicago Tribune, on Election Day that April, Capone-led gunmen in automobiles "sped up and down the streets, slugging and kidnapping election workers.
+According to the Chicago Tribune, on Election Day that April Capone-led gunmen in automobiles "sped up and down the streets, slugging and kidnapping election workers.
 A Cicero policeman was disarmed, beaten and sent to the hospital."
-As many as 20 men were kidnapped, carted off to the basement of a plumbing shop in the city, and chained to pipes and posts.
+As many as 20 men were kidnapped, carted off to the basement of a plumbing shop, and chained to pipes and posts.
 Meanwhile voters were threatened at polling places.
-Klenha won handily and served two four-year terms as Cicero's mayor.
+In the end, Klenha won handily and went on to serve two four-year terms as Cicero's mayor.

-In 1924, Cicero Town Hall was the site of one of the clearest signs of Capone's power in Cicero—and Klenha's lack thereof.
-According to the story, which may or may not be legend, Capone lost his temper at Klenha, who may have been attempting to exert his power in a way that Capone disagreed with.
+Later in 1924, Cicero Town Hall was the site of an incident that demonstrated the breadth of Capone's power in Cicero—and Klenha's lack thereof.
+As the (possibly apocryphal) story goes, Capone lost his temper at Klenha, who may have been attempting to exert his power in a way that Capone disagreed with.
 Capone publicly slapped Klenha down the steps of the town hall.

 Cicero's current municipal building image.
 Click for full size.